How to Survive Long Flights in Economy

 • Caffeine can also thwart any attempts you make to get some serious rest on your flight.

-If you need some caffeine to help you prevent the dreaded caffeine withdrawal headache, then by all means do that.
+If you need some caffeine to help you prevent the dreaded caffeine withdrawal headache, then, by all means, do that.
+But keep it to just one cup of coffee if you can.

 Get some sleep

 Learn from my mistakes.
 Don’t spend your entire transatlantic flight watching movies instead of sleeping.
+You don’t want to be like me and end up exhausted and irritable.

-And as an added bonus, if you do fall asleep, it will help your flight go by faster.
+Even just resting with your eyes closed will do you some good.
+And as a bonus, if you do fall asleep, it will help your flight go by faster.

+Need some extra help?
 Check out my post about the best products to sleep on a plane for all of the details about how to get some actual sleep on your next long flight.

 You’ll arrive at your destination feeling better physically.